elusivesmw/sprites/README.md

 ## Castle Entrance

 WIP: Disassembly of the castle entrance door.
 Used to make interactive cutscenes before a castle level.
+The castle door will slide up when mario gets near, and reclose after.

 ## Ghost House Entrance

 WIP: Disassembly of the ghost house entrance door.
 Used to make interactive cutscenes before a ghost house level.
+The ghost house door will open when mario gets near, and reclose after.